 Share this Post

-Anamaria is the Brand & Partnership Coordinator at ePayPolicy.
+Anamaria is the Marketing Manager at ePayPolicy.
 Being a marketer at heart, Anamaria is always looking for innovative ways to engage with prospects and clients.
 Originally from Nicaragua, she came to the United States in 2015 to attend college in Boston and moved to Austin in early 2020.
-When she's not working, she is developing recipes for her Instagram, jogging, or exploring coffee shops.
+When she's not working, she is experimenting in the kitchen, walking outdoors with her dog, or exploring coffee shops.